 Find activities you enjoy that challenge your brain, and do them regularly.
-These could be puzzles or crosswords, but there are also many other activities you could do.
-Anything that engages your mind, involves processing information and develops your thinking skills is good for the brain and reducing your risk.
+This could be puzzles or crosswords, but there are also many other activities you could do.
+Anything that engages your mind, processes information and develops your thinking skills is good for the brain and reducing your risk.